sambacha/DAVe/README.md

 ### ERS

-The `ers` section configures the Enhanced Risk Solution connection:
+The `ers` section configures the Enhanced Risk Solution connection.
+It is an array which might contain several JSON objects - each object representing one ERS connection.

 | Option | Explanation | Example |
 |--------|-------------|---------|